 - Split leaf philodendron pruning

-The answer to the question why is my air plant turning red can be summed up in one sentence because it is maturing.
-Caring for air plants is also simple and can be done without the need to move things around in your day to accommodate a care routine.
+The answer to the question why is my air plant turning red can be summed up in one sentence because it is maturing or because you are doing an incredible job caring for it.
+These are healthy air plants that receive enough sunlight, water and care.
+When it comes to Caring for air plants is also simple and can be done without the need to move things around in your day to accommodate a care routine.
 So, get an air plant today.
 Happy gardening!

 I am Elsa, love gardening.
 I spent lots of time with plants, flowers, it gives me lots of happiness.